Outsole with grip

-The most important thing is to try on several styles of boots to find the one most suited to you!
+The most important thing is to try several sizes and models of shoes to find the best one for you!

-You can take a size above your usual one to prevent the toes from bumping into the toe box when going downhill, provided the foot is properly supported to avoid friction.
+A size above your usual size can be taken to prevent toes from pressing against the tip when going downhill, provided that the foot is held properly in place to avoid friction.

 Advice: keep your toenails short and, before a long descent check that your lacing is tight enough to prevent your foot from sliding forwards inside the shoe.

 Buying advice/How to try on your footwear

 Some Decathlon stores are equipped with a test course.

 1. Try both shoes on, standing up, wearing the socks you use for hiking.

 2. Tighten the laces, taking care to correctly restart the tightening.